tennistownandcountry/tennistownandcountry.github.io/source/strings/index.markdown

 We will make your racket play at its best for you, by painstakingly stringing to your specifications with the best stringing machine of the decade: the Wilson Bajardo.
+The Stanford Men's Tennis Team trusts us to string their rackets, so why don't you give us a try too!

 <img src="../images/photos/stringing_machine2_w980.jpg">